rrwiyatn/deep-learning/tiramisu_segmentation/README.md

 Note: Dataset used is CamVid dataset and was not uploaded due to the size.
 I splitted the dataset into training(450 images), validation(125 images), and test(76 images) sets.
 Things were slightly changed compared to the paper:
 1. Average pooling instead of max pooling
 2. Upsampling rather than deconvolution
+3. Adam instead of RMSprop
-3. No data augmentation
+4. No data augmentation
-4. Images were resized to 256 x 384
+5. Images were resized to 256 x 384

 I got 92.79% accuracy on the test set.
 Here is the results